socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

 Display your ``maintenance:install`` options::

- sudo -u www-data php occ help maintenance:install Nextcloud is not installed - only a limited number of commands are available
+ sudo -u www-data php occ help maintenance:install cyfrSpaces is not installed - only a limited number of commands are available
  Usage:
   maintenance:install [--database="..."] [--database-name="..."]
  [--database-host="..."] [--database-user="..."] [--database-pass[="..."]]